BY MATTHEW HERBERT

 If you’re a runner and you’ve ever seen that view, you immediately think: bucket list; this is something I have to do before I die.
 And so it was for me.
 Eventually.

 A friend put the Zermatt bug in my ear about about 10 years ago.
 He was fresh back from finishing it and probably noticed from my treadmill work that I also had a thing for hill running.
 At the time, though, my knees were bad, and running Zermatt was only an abstract wish.
-My “runs” mostly consisted of isolated 10k hobbles between bouts of runner’s knee that could last weeks at a time.
+My “runs” mostly consisted of isolated 10k hobbles between bouts of runner’s knee that sometimes lasted weeks at a time.

 Well, Zermatt is a long game, I told myself, and that is what I would play.
 I regrouped and made a training plan for the next year.
 Again, the knees blew out, although this time they lasted till June.
 Progress.

 A friend of mine recently gave me the perfect phrases for what Zermatt would become for me over the years.
-It was my “Murphy,” a special place I really wanted to reach but which was fenced off by chronically bad luck.
+It was my “Murphy,” a special destination I really wanted to reach but which was fenced off by chronically bad luck.
 All of my efforts to get there were (again his phrase) “needlessly fraught.”

 It worked, for the most part.
 Murphy certainly did his best to scotch this year, and he kept me guessing right up till the end, but luck and caution won out, just barely.

 Tentatively, I did get back to that hill.
 I put in 20k the last day of May.
-I did some rough math in my head as I was finishing that run and figured I needed to step up each long session by 8k a week if I was going to peak on schedule, two weeks before Zermatt.
+I did some rough math as I was finishing that run and figured I needed to step up each long session by 8k a week if I was going to peak on schedule, two weeks before Zermatt.

 This I did, turning in successively longer runs and finally a decent 44k run on the 24th of June with lots of climb.
 But Murphy wasn’t done with me yet.
 Less than halfway through the run, I felt a tightness and then a distinct pain in my left calf, same place the right one had bothered me before.
 Godammit-motherfucking-sonofabitch, I thought placidly as I decided to keep going.
-Am I really sweeping away this sand painting again?
+Am I really sweeping away this sand sculpture again?

 Somehow, pushing my lame calf on the long run didn’t result in catastrophe.
 The day after, it was stiff and sore but not completely done in, as I thought it might be.
-I took heart, telling myself I would ice it, rest it and just go back to cross training for the last two weeks, which were supposed to be easier anyway.
+I took heart, telling myself I would ice it, rest it and just go back to cross-training for the last two weeks, which were supposed to be easier anyway.

 This I did, and after a few days I could ride the spin bike without pain and walk without a limp.
-I dared not run; all i could do was hope the calf was healing as I was idling away my peak fitness.
+I dared not run; all I could do was hope the calf was healing as I was idling away my peak fitness.

 If you are still reading, you are showing me more patience than I deserve as I bring this story to the Zermatt starting line, where you already know it is going to end anyway.
 As Kurt Vonnegut used to say at the end of all his speeches, thank you for your attention.

-There it was.
+So there it was.
 It was not necessarily the end of my race, but it was the big, fat question mark that would hover over the starting line.
 And so, when I took my place in Sankt Niklaus on race day, I had no idea how things would turn out.
 Would my calf start hurting ridiculously early and make me drop out before the race really began?
 Probably.
 Maybe.
 I didn’t know.

 Would my fitness have declined too much from sitting out the last 10 days of training?
 From substituting too much gym time for real trail running?
 Again, I didn’t know.
+It seemed likely.